solarte7/NegationAndUncertainty/README.md

 <h3> Validation </h3>
 This directory contains scripts for loading trained  models on the NUBES corpus, and perform negation and speculation  detetection in a different dataset.
 This code can be used to validate text sentences or to validate a complete dataset such as the Cancer dataset.

+<h3> Pre-processing </h3>
+The datasets previously described must be pre-processed before being used in training the BiLSTM and BERT-based models.
+We provide the code that pre-processes the datasets and converts them to a suitable format to be used in model training This code can be found y the Pre-processing directory.

 </br> </br>
 <strong>References:</strong>
 </br> </br>